Germany: 1 dead, several trapped, after hotel collapse – DW – 08/07/2024

 At least four people are believed to be trapped, and one person has died under rubble, after a hotel building partially collapsed in the German state of Rhineland-Palatinate on Tuesday night, according to police.

-On Wednesday morning, emergency workers announced that they had managed the "very difficult" task of resucing four people from the rubble, including a 2-year-old child and its parents.
+On Wednesday morning, emergency workers announced that they had managed the "very difficult" task of rescuing four people from the rubble, including a 2-year-old child and its parents.

 Pictures from the scene showed damage to the back of hotel "Reichsschenke Zum Ritter Götz," with debris on the ground.